Mackiovello/PublicNotes/post-commit-hooks.md

 };
 ```

-Also, Post-commit hooks are not guaranteed to execute right after the transaction.
+Also, post-commit hooks are not guaranteed to execute right after the transaction.
 It's possible that another transaction executes before executing the hook.
 Thus, you can't assume that the database state that existed after the transaction that triggered the hook is still the same:

 ```cs
 Hook<Person>.AfterCommitInsert += (sender, id) =>